elaval/owid-vis-poc/README.md

 $ npm i
 </pre>

-Build javascript code from Typescript sources (we use rollout to create umd bundles)
+Build javascript code from Typescript sources (we use rolloutjs to create umd bundles)
 $ npm run build

-Distribution library can be founs at dist/owid-vis-poc.umd.js or dist/owid-vis-poc.umd.min.js
+Distribution library can be found at *dist/owid-vis-poc.umd.js* or *dist/owid-vis-poc.umd.min.js*

-The library depends on "lodash" (which is included in the bundel) and d3js (which is not included in the bundle)
+The library depends on "lodash" (which is included in the bundel) and d3js (which is **not** included in the bundle)

 Users are expected to import d3.js in their projects